 Include the reader in your email by using second-person pronouns like “you” and “your”.
 This makes them feel a part of something and like you’re speaking directly to them.

 Emotive words pack a punch with readers.
 They invoke a feeling in recipients, whether it’s joy, surprise, happiness, or something else.
 Try using some of these emotional trigger words to spark curiosity and intrigue in recipients.

 9. Get some help

-Jasper’s email subject line template provides inspiration for your emails.
+There are countless tools and extensions for email.
+Jasper and the Jasper Everywhere Chrome extension are among them.
+For example, the email subject line template provides inspiration for your emails.
 Simply plug in what your email is about and choose a tone of voice you want to use and the AI technology will come up with a selection of subject lines you can use (or tweak to better suit your needs).
 And, if you want to write subject lines up to 2x faster, engage Jasper’s Boss Mode.

 Your swipe file: email subject line formulas you can use right away

 So, you’re ready to write a great subject line, but staring at a blank page isn’t helping you get your groove on.
 Don’t worry, we’ve got you covered.
 Here are some formulas you can tweak to match the content of your email.

 Introduction email subject line formulas: